Ruleofnine/achivit_rs/README.md

 2. Open the terminal and navigate to the project directory.

-3. Edit the init_db.sh script to set your PostgreSQL username and the desired database name.
+3. Ensure that you have set your  PostgreSQL username and the desired database name.

 4. Make the script executable: